 Reversal Patterns Double Top and Double Bottoms Patterns

 When price reaches such a point it starts to form a pattern setup formation - reversal chart pattern.
-Since these formations are frequently formed it is easy to spot them once you learn how & begin using them.
+Since these patterns are frequently shaped and formed it is easy to identify them once you learn how & begin using them.

 There are 4 types of reversal patterns: